Home » Recipe Index » Air Fryer Recipes

 Raw broccoli in air fryer basket

-STEP FIVE: Place the broccoli in the air fryer basket in a single layer.
-Air fry broccoli for 8 minutes shaking the basket or turning the broccoli halfway through cooking.
+STEP FIVE: Place the broccoli in the air fryer basket or tray in a single layer.
+Cook it for 8 minutes, turning the broccoli halfway through the cooking time.
+If there is more florets than fits in the air fryer, cook them in batches.

 Cooked broccoli in air fryer with parmesan cheese

-Tips To Make The Best Air Fried Broccoli
+Tips To Make The Best Air Fryer Broccoli

 air fryer broccoli on a white circular plate

-• Add cauliflower and cook both the broccoli and cauliflower in the air fryer together!
+How long to cook broccoli in the air fryer

 Roasted broccoli in air fryer basket cooked

-The broccoli should get crispy edges, but not be burnt.
+I want the broccoli edges to get crispy, but not be burnt.

-2. Place frozen broccoli in the air fryer and cook for about 20 minutes.
+How to cook frozen broccoli in the air fryer

 Close up of air fryer broccoli on a wooden spoon